 On a related note, being self-reliant means being the one to make the choices about your future—whether that feels good or bad.
 The good thing about committing to making your own choices is that you have the final say about your life’s direction.
 However, the harder part of the process is that it can feel quite comforting to allow others to make choices for you.

 If you chronically struggle with being in charge of your decisions, start out with small ones (such as the restaurant choice on your birthday) and gradually work up to larger choices (such as vacation destinations or career paths).

 The more practical skills you have in your toolkit, the fewer chances there will be for you to feel helpless or need other people to come to your rescue.
 While you should feel free to call out experts to help you with complicated household problems and mechanical difficulties, it’s great if you can at least do the basics for yourself.

-Get some books or join some classes, and get a better grasp of everything from plumbing to IT, electronics and cooking.
+Get some books or join some classes.
+Try to get a better grasp of everything from plumbing to IT, electronics and cooking.

 While you shouldn’t expect yourself to be your own doctor and should always seek medical advice if you are concerned about your health, try to look after your body to minimize the need for treatment and medication.

-Work out on a regular basis, eat healthy food most of the time, and stay informed about specific diseases that you may be at risk of developing (whether for genetic or environmental reasons).
-All of these actions will make you more confident about relying on your body, and this will have the side-effect of making you feel more comfortable with the idea of self-reliance in general.
+Work out on a regular basis and eat healthy food most of the time.
+Try to stay informed about specific diseases that you may be at risk of developing (whether genetic or environmental reasons).
+All of these actions will make you more confident about relying on your body.
+It will have the side-effect of making you feel more comfortable with the idea of self-reliance in general.